 The last step is always about execution.
 After you think your application is ready, test it to make sure it’s working the way you have planned.

-This guide is to help the first time developers so that they can develop their android application without any complications.
+We hope you will find this tutorial helpful as this guide is to help first-time developers so that they can develop their android applications without any complications.
 You have numerous opportunities to make your “dream app” come true.